Orbit of Mars: Accuracy/predictability

 For a higher level of accuracy the perturbations of planets are required.
 These are well known, and are believed to be modeled well enough to achieve high accuracy.
 These are all of the bodies that need to be considered for even many demanding problems.
 When Aldo Vitagliano calculated the date of close Martian approaches in the distant past or future, he tested the potential effect caused by the uncertainties of the asteroid belt models by running the simulations both with and without the biggest three asteroids, and found the effects were negligible.

-Observations are much better now, and space age technology has replaced the older techniques.
+Observations improved, and space age technology has replaced the older techniques.
 E. Myles Standish wrote: "Classical ephemerides over the past centuries have been based entirely upon optical observations:almost exclusively, meridian circle transit timings.
 With the advent of planetary radar, spacecraft missions, VLBI, etc., the situation for the four inner planets has changed dramatically."
 (8.5.1 page 10) For DE405, created in 1995, optical observations were dropped and as he wrote "initial conditions for the inner four planets were adjusted to ranging data primarily…" The error in DE405 is known to be about 2 km and is now sub-kilometer.

 Although the perturbations on Mars by asteroids have caused problems, they have also been used to estimate the masses of certain asteroids.
 But improving the model of the asteroid belt is of great concern to those requiring or attempting to provide the highest-accuracy ephemerides.